-There are over 300 species of turtle in our oceans and rivers today, and on land too.
-There are seven species of sea turtles – nearly all are critically endangered.
-They are hunted for their beautiful shells, meat and eggs, and are often caught in fishing nets.
+There are over 300 species of Turtle in our oceans and rivers today and some are critically endangered!
+They are hunted for their beautiful shells and eggs, and often caught in fishing nets or plastic litter.